-REED focuses on electric and natural gas energy efficiency savings, impacts, and program expenditures in the Northeast and mid-Atlantic region, funded by natural gas and electric service ratepayers.
+REED focuses on electric and natural gas energy efficiency savings, impacts, and program expenditures in the Northeast and Mid-Atlantic region, funded by natural gas and electric service ratepayers.
 Most of the jurisdictions participating in REED were also members of the Regional Evaluation Measurement & Verification (EM&V) Forum, a group NEEP led from 2008 to 2016.
 REED's scope and reporting framework are based on the EM&V Forum's Common Statewide Energy Efficiency Reporting Guidelines, which the EM&V Forum Steering Committee adopted in 2010.
 The purpose of the guidelines, and of REED, is to provide a common "currency" of reported energy efficiency data to support multiple state and regional energy and environmental policies and objectives.

 REED provides annual energy efficiency program results at the state, sector, administrator, and program levels.
-It is important to note that the definition of an energy efficiency program may vary from state to state, and currently REED includes programs that fall into each state's definition of an energy efficiency program.
-Future NEEP research will outline the differences in state definitions across the region.
+It is important to note that energy efficiency program definitions and criteria for including programs in a state's portfolio may vary from state to state, and currently REED includes programs that fall into each state's definition of an energy efficiency program.
+Below are examples of how several states - two within the REED region, and one outside the REED region - define energy efficiency programs in state statues.
+Some states, such as Massachusetts' language regarding natural gas programs, explicitly call out the types of programs that can be included, while others, such as Maine, are less specific and include a list of qualifying program criteria: